 Cetacean Ops is referred to twice on the show — in “The Perfect Mate” and “Yesterday’s Enterprise”.
-In the Star Trek: The Next Generation Technical Manual (1991), Sternbach and Michael Okuda write that the section houses dolphins and two whales who aid the Enterprise in its navigation.
+In the Star Trek: The Next Generation Technical Manual, Sternbach and Michael Okuda write that the section is home to several dolphins and two whales, who aid the Enterprise in its navigation.

 In the Blueprints, Sternbach places Cetacean Ops on Decks 13 and 14 in the forward section of the saucer.

 Probert put the section on Deck 7 of another Galaxy-class starship in his concept art for Star Trek Online in December 2005.

 Click here to learn more about Cetacean Ops.

 Probert’s main contribution to Star Trek Online was the design of a large medical deck.

 With up to one thousand people on board, a Galaxy-class starship could hardly suffice with the four biobeds and one surgical theater we saw on the show.